The Most Common Vicarious Liability Theories In Car Wreck Claims

 Most California drivers are underinsured.
 The Golden State has one of the lowest auto insurance minimum requirements in the country.
 Many drivers have only $30,000 of bodily injury coverage.
 That amount barely covers the hospital stay in many cases.
 There might be no coverage left for things like physical therapy, transportation expenses, and prescription drugs.
 Furthermore, the state minimum property damage coverage is only $5,000.
 Even if the victim drove a small, cheap car, that amount might be not nearly enough to replace it.

 So, vicarious liability is very important in a catastrophic injury car crash claim.
 Most people are judgement-proof.
-Unless a Campbell car accident attorney identifies an additional source of recovery, catastrophe injury victims and survivors could be left holding the financial bag, in terms of both property damage and medical bills.
+Unless a San Jose car accident attorney identifies an additional source of recovery, catastrophe injury victims and survivors could be left holding the financial bag, in terms of both property damage and medical bills.

 If the tortfeasor (negligent driver) didn’t own the vehicle, the lack -of-insurance problem is often acute.
 Typically, insurance policies are driver-specific and vehicle-specific.
 They only cover vehicle owners, and perhaps one other person, in that vehicle.